browserengineering/book/book/scheduling-and-threading.md

         # ...
 ```

+The call to `run_rendering_pipeline` is a forced layout.
+It's needed because
+clicking needs to run hit testing, which in turn requires layout.

 It's not impossible to move style and layout off the main thread
-"optimistically", but these are the reasons it's challenging. for browsers to do
+"optimistically", but here I outlined some of the reasons it's challenging. for
-it.
-I expect that at some point in the future it will be achieved (maybe you'll
+ browsers to do it.
+I expect that at some point in the future it will be
-be the one to do it?).
+ achieved (maybe you'll be the one to do it?).

 Summary
 =======